+Backing up your iPhone will come in handy if you ever lose your phone or need to transfer your contacts to a new device.
 Your iPhone probably contains hundreds of pictures of places you visited, moments you shared with your family, and adorable pet photos you captured.
-We recommend backing up your iPhone to avoid losing your files if you were to lose your phone or encounter a technical problem that prevents you from accessing its memory.
+We recommend creating regular backups of your phone to avoid losing your pictures, contacts, and any important files that you’ve downloaded.
+Backing up your phone is easy, and you can update your backup automatically.

 Here are the different Apple tools you can use to back up your iPhone, and the steps you should follow to back up your data.